saturnhead/spacelift_ansible_examples/README.md

 # Spacelift Ansible examples

-You can find all examples in the examples directory.
+You can find all the examples in the examples directory.

 ## Ansible with dynamic inventory

 This will run a playbook that installs nginx on all of your hosts, only if the free disk space is greater than 10.0GB.

-The inventory is build using AWS Dynamic inventory and it will just use the instances with the Env: dev tags, from the eu-west-1 region that are in a running state:
+The inventory is built using AWS Dynamic inventory and it will just use the instances with the Env: dev tags, from the eu-west-1 region that are in a running state:

 ```yaml
 plugin: aws_ec2